 Oregon has multiple options to open a homemade food business.
-Since 2016, when a residential food establishment law took effect, entrepreneurs can annually sell up to $20,000 of homemade candies, cookies, cakes and other baked goods with no license or inspection.
-Oregonians who want to sell a wider range of products or more than $20,000 a year can obtain a Domestic Kitchen license.
+Since 2016, when a residential food establishment law took effect, entrepreneurs could annually sell up to $20,000 of homemade candies, cookies, cakes and other baked goods with no license or inspection.
+Oregon Senate Bill 643, which will take effect on Jan.
+1, 2024, will raise the sales cap to $50,000.
+Oregonians who want to sell a wider range of products or exceed the sales cap may obtain a Domestic Kitchen license.
 Finally, Oregon’s Farm Direct program lets people sell a variety of canned goods, so long as they grow the primary ingredient used in their products.

 |Grades For Homemade Food Laws||Oregon Home Baking||Oregon Farm Direct||Oregon Domestic Kitchen|

 |Food Varieties Grade||F||D+||B+|

 |Sales and Venue Restrictions Grade||D+||B-||A|